 - 4) Federal Financial Report.
 A Federal Financial Report (SF-425 is required according to the schedule in the SF-424 R&R Application Guide.
 The report is an accounting of expenditures under the project that year.
 Financial reports must be submitted electronically through the EHB system.
-Information that is more specific will be included in the NoA. - 5) Attribution.
-You are required to use the following acknowledgement and disclaimer on all products produced by HRSA grant funds:
+More specific information will be included in the NoA. - 5) Attribution.
+You are required to use the following acknowledgement and disclaimer on all products produced by HRSA/SAMHSA grant funds:

-"This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number and title for grant amount (specify grant number, title, total award amount and percentage financed with nongovernmental sources).
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government."
+"This project is/was supported by the Health Resources and Services Administration (HRSA) on behalf of the Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health and Human Services (HHS) under grant number and title for grant amount (specify grant number, title, total award amount and percentage financed with nongovernmental sources).
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, SAMHSA, HHS or the U.S. Government."